We may earn affiliate commissions for the recommended products. Learn more.

 What are examples of browser hijackers?

-Browser hijackers have been around for a while, and there are more than we can count, except for our malware analyst.
-It's also futile putting them all under one umbrella because hijackers significantly differ in their goals and possible damages.
+Browser hijackers have been around for a while, and there are more than we can count.
+It's also futile putting them all under one umbrella because hijackers significantly differ in their goals and possible damage.

 For example, a Bing redirect hijacker only redirects search queries through Microsoft's Bing search engine, but it can be modified to display unwanted ads on Bing.
 The risk level is low.